Coopersmith Career Consulting | Evaluated Learning Experience

 Various;distance learning format.

 August 2018 - Present.

-This course is the systematic study of learners, learning, and teaching.
-It emphasizes cognitive, social and moral development while also focusing on educational diversity.
-Instruction also focuses on motivating students to learn, creating effective learning environments and assessing student learning.
+This course provides a systematic study of learners, learning, and teaching and emphasizes cognitive, social and moral development while also focusing on educational diversity.
+Instruction also focuses on motivating students to learn, creating effective learning environments, and assessing student learning.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Psychology (8/18).